Drew Bledsoe

-Drew McQueen Bledsoe (born February 14, 1972) is an American former professional football player who was a quarterback in the National Football League (NFL) for 14 seasons, primarily with the New England Patriots.
-He played college football at Washington State, where he won Pac-10 Offensive Player of the Year as a junior, and was selected by the Patriots first overall in the 1993 NFL Draft.
-Considered the face of the Patriots franchise during his nine seasons with the team, Bledsoe helped improve New England's fortunes from 1993 to 2001.
-Under Bledsoe, the Patriots ended a seven-year postseason drought, qualified for the playoffs four times, clinched their division twice, and made a Super Bowl appearance in Super Bowl XXXI.
-He was also named to three Pro Bowls and became the youngest quarterback to play in the NFL's all-star game with his 1995 appearance.
+Drew McQueen Bledsoe (born February 14, 1972) is an American former professional football quarterback who played in the National Football League (NFL) for 14 seasons, primarily with the New England Patriots.
+He played college football for Washington State Cougars, receiving second-team All-American honors and winning Pac-10 Offensive Player of the Year in 1992.
+Bledsoe was selected first overall in the 1993 NFL draft by the Patriots, where he spent his first nine seasons.
+As the Patriots' starting quarterback, Bledsoe ended a seven-year postseason drought and led them to four playoff appearances, two division titles, and one Super Bowl appearance in Super Bowl XXXI.
+He was also named to three Pro Bowls and became the youngest quarterback to receive the honor in 1995.

 Following a period of declining success and two consecutive seasons in which the Patriots missed the playoffs, Bledsoe suffered a near-fatal injury early in the 2001 season that led to backup Tom Brady becoming the team's starter.
 He was unable to regain his starting position for the remainder of the season due to Brady's success, which led to the Patriots winning their first championship in Super Bowl XXXVI and began a dynasty for the franchise.
-Bledsoe subsequently played three seasons with the Buffalo Bills, where he made a fourth Pro Bowl appearance, and his final two with the Dallas Cowboys.
+Bledsoe spent his next three seasons with the Buffalo Bills, where he received a fourth Pro Bowl selection, and his final two with the Dallas Cowboys.

 While his tenure with the Patriots would be eclipsed by Brady, Bledsoe is recognized for helping rebuild the franchise and his role during their first Super Bowl-winning season when he relieved an injured Brady to help win the 2001 AFC Championship.
-For his accomplishments in New England, he was inducted to the Patriots Hall of Fame in 2011.
+For his accomplishments in New England, he was inducted into the Patriots Hall of Fame in 2011.

-High school years
+Early life

 Bledsoe attended Walla Walla High School and was a letterman in football, basketball, and track.
 In football, he was named a first-team All-State selection by the Tacoma News Tribune.
 In track, he competed in the throwing events, recording top-throws of 45.34 m in the discus throw and 54.70 m in the javelin throw.

+He was later inducted into the WIAA Hall of Fame in 2020.